mjourard/mjourard.github.io/_posts/2020-06-01-what-was-trick-or-eat.md

 The Trick or Eat app was designed to make organizing and running the event easier.
 The app would run the event, allowing participants to do the following:

+{:.browser-default}
 * sign up
 * sign the waiver
 * create their teams
 * receive their bus and routes
 * submit event feedback

 In subsequent years, the following would be easier through the app:

+{:.browser-default}
  * Contacting last year's participants
-    * Passing along route information to event staff
+ * Passing along route information and statistics to event staff
-        - the route on a map
-        - amount of food collected in each route
-        - any issues with the route to be fixed or avoided next year
  * Passing along collected participant feedback to further improve events in the years following

 The above behaviours necessitated having regular participant features as well as admin features, which lead to using [role-based access control](https://en.wikipedia.org/wiki/Role-based_access_control)